Epic of King Gesar

-There exists a very large body of versions, each with many variants, and is reputed by some to be the longest in the world.
-Although there is no one definitive text, the Chinese compilation of its Tibetan versions so far has filled some 120 volumes, more than one million verses, divided into 29 "chapters".
-Western calculations speak of more than 50 different books edited so far in China, India and Tibet.
+There are numerous versions of the epic, each with many variants, and some sources regard it as the longest in the world.
+Although no single definitive text exists, the Chinese compilation of Tibetan versions has so far filled approximately 120 volumes, comprising more than one million verses divided into 29 “chapters.”
+Western estimates refer to more than 50 distinct editions published to date in China, India, and Tibet.